 I’ve found that if you want to engage children in a learning activity just add animals.
 Children are naturally drawn to animals and any time that I can include them in an activity I am sure it will be a success.
+Just like it will be with this farm activity!

 With that in mind, what could be more fun than Counting Feet with farm animals?

-Build Math Skills
+Build Math Skills With This Farm Activity

-This activity requires very little set up, but it can be used to reinforce a number of different skills while also being fun and engaging for young children.
+This counting activity requires very little set up, but it can be used to reinforce a number of different skills while also being fun and engaging for young children.

 While playing Counting Feet, preschoolers can practice: